-Depression runs in families, and the children of parents who suffer from depression are at increased risk for depression.
-When children suffer from depression they may also show signs of other child problems, such as learning and behavioral difficulties.
+Depression runs in families.
+Children who are growing up in families where depression is a problem are at greater risk of developing a depressive disorder, than children who are growing up in families where depression is not a problem.
+When children suffer from depression they may also show signs of other psychological concerns such as learning and behavioral difficulties.

 Preventative programs that focus on children, when parental depression is a problem in their families, show promising results.
 Demonstrated positive, long-term results include reduced levels of depression, positive coping skills and increased resilience.

 Are you worried about a child who shows symptoms of depression?
-Or do you think a child is a risk because pother family members show symptoms of depression.
+Or do you think a child is at risk because other family members show depressive symtoms?

 What measures are most important depend on the child and his or her individual needs.
 Not all of these measures will apply in each case.
 The assessment is likely to include some or all of the following:

 Dr. O'Connor scores, interprets and summarizes the assessment information.

 She will then integrate this information into a written summary report.